morse-simulator/morse/doc/morse/user/middlewares/yarp.rst

 Editor window, select the file ``load_yarp.py``.
 To the right of the file name, there is a checkbox named ``Register``.
 Check this checkbox, save the file, and open it again.
-This will ensure that the script ``load_yarp.py`` is read every time the file is opened, so that yarp is correctly setup.
+This will ensure that the script ``load_yarp.py`` is read every time the file is opened, so that yarp is correctly setup before launching the simulation.